 Roku is our favorite streaming system, with the most streaming app options, the simplest streaming platform interface and the best search.
 It also has a content-agnostic platform that doesn't push any one media streaming service provider, like Amazon Prime Video or Apple, over another.
 The Express 4K Plus streaming media player is one of the cheapest streaming TV options with 4K HDR.
 (Even if your current TV doesn't support those formats, your next one probably will.)
 Thanks to the AirPlay update, this Roku device is one of the least expensive ways to connect your iPhone or other Apple device to your TV.
-At $10 cheaper than the company's Streaming Stick 4K and other 4K HDR streamers, it's our top pick for best streaming device overall.
+It is cheaper than the company's Streaming Stick 4K Plus and other 4K HDR streaming devices, and it's our top pick for best streaming device overall.

 The Chromecast with Google TV isn't quite as good as the Roku Express 4K Plus, but it comes closer than any other device on the market.
 Chromecast outdoes Roku by adding Dolby Vision compatibility, but its biggest smart device strength is Google Assistant voice search, which works well for finding stuff to watch.
 We also like the impressive integration with other Google services such as Google Photos and YouTube TV.
 The interface is more evolved-looking than Roku, but ultimately we prefer Roku's simpler approach, no-nonsense search results and lower price.
 That said, the new Chromecast is a better smart streaming device choice for those already living in Google's world.

-The new Roku Streaming Stick 4K is the long-awaited update to the Roku Streaming Stick Plus.
+The Roku Streaming Stick 4K is the long-awaited update to the Roku Streaming Stick Plus.
 It features the same simple interface, large app selection and impressive search function found on all Roku devices, but also offers Dolby Vision support.
 Along with a stick-like design, Dolby Vision HDR is the main difference between the Streaming Stick 4K and the Express 4K Plus, and is ostensibly why the Streaming Stick 4K is more expensive than its sibling.
 While we think the Streaming Stick 4K is a great device, we're just not sold on the Dolby Vision upgrade -- mostly because we generally don't think that it provides a major image quality upgrade over standard HDR.
 But if Dolby Vision is important to you, this device will not disappoint.

 If you're looking for a speedy device, look no further than the Amazon Fire TV Stick 4K Max.
 The Max loads apps almost immediately, and navigating around the system is swift and smooth.
 Even better, the Max supports Wi-Fi 6 and nearly all the latest playback standards, including Dolby Vision.
 The downside to the Max is its Fire TV platform and the fact that ads are featured prominently throughout.
 We just don't appreciate the TV becoming a giant rotating billboard for content or ads when in screensaver mode.
 But this is a good choice for those looking for a fast device or those hooked into the Amazon ecosystem.
 The Fire TV Stick 4K Max is the best Fire Stick on the market today, and it's worth the extra money over the standard Fire TV Stick 4K.

-The perfect foil to the affordable 4K streamers above, the new Apple TV 4K is the better choice for people who want to check every feature box -- or who just want an Apple device to use Apple Arcade for gaming or take full advantage of their Apple One subscription bundles.
+The perfect foil to the affordable 4K streaming devices above, the Apple TV 4K is the better choice for people who want to check every feature box.
+It's also for those shoppers who want an Apple device to use Apple Arcade for gaming or take full advantage of their Apple One subscription bundles.
 Video purists will appreciate its flexible HDR and TV calibration feature, while those with older Apple boxes will love the new and improved remote.

-For most people, however, Apple's venerable remote control streamer just isn't worth the money, especially now that Roku has nearly all the major apps and AirPlay.
+For most people, however, Apple's venerable remote control streaming device just isn't worth the money, especially now that Roku has nearly all the major apps and AirPlay.
 If you really want Dolby Vision, you can find that on the Roku Streaming Stick 4K at a fraction of the price.

 Soundbars with streaming onboard may be a relatively recent development, but Roku's new Streambar nails it.
 It has the Roku interface we know and love, complete with 4K HDR with improved sound for any TV, especially dialog.
 It's smaller and more affordable than its predecessor, the Roku Smart Soundbar, but we think the new Streambar media streamer device makes more sense for most people.

-Sure, it's an expensive media streamer at $150 -- and that's before adding a game controller -- with 8GB of storage and 2GB RAM, compared to 16GB of storage and 3GB RAM, but if you want a jack-of-all-trades video streaming player, the Shield is it.
+Sure, it's an expensive media device -- and that's before adding a game controller -- with 8GB of storage and 2GB RAM, compared to 16GB of storage and 3GB RAM, but if you want a jack-of-all-trades video streaming player, the Shield is it.
 In addition to 4K streaming and HDR, it offers a robust library of games, both console-level and Android, Steam Link, built-in Google Assistant complete with smart home control, NAS access, Plex server capability, HDHomeRun integration and much more.